Options for change

 Option 2 (Greenock and Port Glasgow)

-This would see that appliance crewed by wholetime firefighters during day shift hours from Monday to Friday between 8am and 6pm, supported by on call firefighters out with these hours.
-The first wholetime appliance would be unchanged.
+• Introduce a new system for the third appliance at Greenock, which is currently crewed by on call firefighters.
+This would see that appliance crewed by wholetime firefighters during day shift hours from Monday to Friday between 8am and 6pm and crewed by on call firefighters out with these hours.
+The first wholetime appliance would be unchanged; AND

 Lanarkshire